-6. A run-on control system shall be installed to prevent run-on during the peak discharge from a 24-hour/25-year storm event.
+6. A run-on control system shall be installed to prevent run-on during the peak discharge from a 25-year storm event and/or to collect and control at least the water volume resulting from a 24-hour/25-year storm event.